Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative

 \subsection{Aims and structure}

-In this work, correlations between mLEs and HEs are investigated for some 2D conservative maps: the Chirikov standard map \cite{Chirikov} and the 2D Froeschl\'e map \cite{Froeschle1971}.
-Machine learning (ML) is performed to effectively reproduce the statistical HE distribution given an mLE distribution, showing that the connection between these two allows to infer the HEs based on the mLEs only.
+In this work, correlations between mLEs and $H$ are investigated for the Chirikov and 2D Froeschl\'e maps.
+Machine learning (ML) is performed to successfully reproduce the statistical $H$ distribution given an mLE distribution, showing that the connection between these two characteristic exponents allows to infer the $H$ values based on the mLEs only.

 This paper is organized in the following manner.
-In Sect.~\ref{sec2:meth} the concepts of the mLE and HE are introduced, and the algorithms for their computation are described.
-In Sect.~\ref{sec3:model}, the 2D maps under consideration are described, and the performance of the mLE and HE algorithms is demonstrated.
+In Sect.~\ref{sec2:meth}, the mLE and $H$ are briefly characterized, and the algorithms for their computation are outlined.
+In Sect.~\ref{sec3:model}, the maps under consideration are defined, and the performance of the mLE and $H$ extraction algorithms is demonstrated.
 The main results are presented in Sect.~\ref{sec4:res}, which is followed by the ML approach in Sect.~\ref{sec5:mach}.
 Discussion and concluding remarks are gathered in Sect.~\ref{sec6:disc}.
 A \textsc{Mathematica} computer algebra system is used throughout.